ashish4hub/C-Programming-/README.md

 ## Programs

 ### Basic
 *This folder contains basic C programs written to understand core programming concepts such as input/output operations, conditional statements, loops, and basic string handling.
-These programs build the foundation required for problem solving and embedded system programming.*
+These programs build the foundation required for problem solving.*

 ### Array
 *This folder contains C programs based on array operations, including traversal, searching, sorting, reversing, and frequency counting.
 These programs focus on logical problem solving and efficient data handling using arrays.*